mostly-ai/aws-marketplace/examples/README.md

 # 6.3.
 Run the apply to configure the FQDN to point to the MostlyAI Platform
 terragrunt run-all --working-dir examples/post-helm-stack -- apply
 ```

+## Post-Installation

+Once the installation is complete, you can access the Platform using the FQDN you configured.
+This is a great time to check that the installation was successful and that the MostlyAI Platform is up and running.

+First, you should run a smoke test to verify the installation.
+This will verify that all the components are working correctly, able to communicate, that the backend storage/database is configured correctly and, finally, that the compute jobs are able to schedule.
+For this, it's best to follow the guide on the [MostlyAI Platform Documentation](https://mostly.ai/docs/quick-start/model-creators) page.

+Once you have verified the installation, it's great to proceed with enabling MostlyAI assistant following the [assistant configuration guide](https://mostly.ai/docs/assistant/configuration).

+Finally, you can setup the MostlyAI Platform with different computes to support your workloads, by following the [compute configuration guide](https://mostly.ai/docs/administration/compute).